 The Offshore Wind Growth Partnership (OWGP) was set up to help achieve these aims and bodies such as the Scottish Manufacturing Advisory Service (SMAS) and the new National Manufacturing Institute Scotland (NMIS) also have a role to play in assisting cluster companies to deliver new levels of productivity and competitiveness.

-The OWGP is a programme of industry support measures that seeks to increase the productivity and competitiveness of the UK supply chain companies.
-The DeepWind cluster will engage strongly with the Offshore Renewable Energy Catapult as it rolls out the activity under the programme and encourage as many of our members as possible to take part in the various calls related to the programme.
+The OWGP is a £100m programme of industry support measures that seeks to increase the productivity and competitiveness of the UK supply chain companies.
+The DeepWind cluster aims to engage closely with the OWGP as it develops the activity under the programme and encourages as many of our members as possible to take part in the various calls related to the programme.

-The OWGP support consists of four strands of activity
+The support consists of four separate strands of activity:

 More information can be found on the Offshore Wind Growth Partnership web site using this link https://owgp.org.uk/

 This the Scottish Government's new £65m centre of manufacturing excellence based in the Renfrewshire area near Glasgow and is the heart of the Advanced Manufacturing Innovation District Scotland.
 It currently consists of two advanced manufacturing centres with the Lightweight Manufacturing Centre (LMC) joining the established Advanced Manufacturing Research Centre (AFRC) both run by the University of Strathclyde.

 Cluster companies involved in engineering and fabrication in metals or composite materials can take advantage of the expertise available in these advanced manufacturing hubs to learn new methodologies and technologies applicable to their own products.